Bhutan Cultural Tour with 3 Days Chelela Trek 8 Days

 Price Includes

-• Full board meals with tea/coffee and snacks - for the duration of the trip.
+• Full board meals, including tea/coffee and snacks throughout the trip

-• Mineral water on long trips both on the trek and cultural tours
+• Mineral water provided during long trips, treks, and cultural tours

-• Government-approved A and B category hotels on a twin-shared basis.
+• Accommodation in government-approved A and B-category hotels on a twin-sharing basis

-• Trekking equipment like sleeping bags, dining tents, kitchen tents, toilet tents, mattresses, etc.
+• Comprehensive trekking equipment, including sleeping bags, dining tents, kitchen tents, toilet tents, and mattresses

 • All applicable Bhutanese government taxes